Help Your College Grad Become an Investor

-One thing to keep in mind, you’ll have to make sure that the graduate has earned income that’s greater than or equal to any contributions made to the account.
-You’ll also want to consider potential gift tax liability unless funding the IRA is your only gift, as the annual gift-tax exclusion is greater than the maximum allowable IRA contribution ($6,000 in 2021 for all under 50).
+One thing to keep in mind is that you’ll have to make sure the graduate has earned income that’s greater than or equal to any contributions made to the account.
+You’ll also want to consider potential gift tax liability unless funding the IRA is your only gift, as the annual gift-tax exclusion is greater than the maximum allowable IRA contribution ($6,000 in 2022 for all under 50).

 3. Give stocks with youth appeal

 The stock market can be intimidating to young people, who often don’t know where to start.
 The great thing is that time is on their side.
 They will have plenty of time to recover if a high-growth stock runs out of steam or a portfolio begins its life a bit unbalanced.